ChristianHesels/terraform-s3-cloudfront-website/Readme.md

 To connect AWS with Github Actions we need to create an identity provider for github actions: https://github.com/ChristianHesels/infra

 Afterwards this identity provider needs a policy and a role.
-This can be done by using the iam Configuration as a module.
+This can be done by using the iam Configuration as a module: https://github.com/ChristianHesels/iam-githubactions-infra

 Add the created AWS Role as AWS_ROLE Variable to Github Actions.